The Angry Red Planet

-The Angry Red Planet (also called Invasion of Mars and Journey to Planet Four) is a 1959 American science fiction film directed by Ib Melchior and starring Gerald Mohr.
+The Angry Red Planet (also called Invasion of Mars and Journey to Planet Four) is a 1959 American science-fiction film directed by Ib Melchior and starring Gerald Mohr.

 Melchior reportedly had an initial production budget of only $200,000 and was given just nine days to film it.
-Such financial and time constraints necessitated the use of "CineMagic," a film-processing technique that combined hand-drawn animations with live-action footage.
+Such financial and time constraints necessitated the use of "CineMagic", a film-processing technique that combined hand-drawn animations with live-action footage.
 The relatively inexpensive process was used for all scenes depicting the surface of Mars.
 While CineMagic proved unsatisfactory for creating visually believable special effects for The Angry Red Planet, producer Norman Maurer did reuse the process in 1962, although to a lesser extent, in the comedy film The Three Stooges in Orbit.

 Plot

-As the film opens, mission control personnel on Earth are monitoring the rocketship MR-1 ("Mars Rocket 1") as it approaches Earth orbit following the first crewed expedition to Mars.
+Mission control personnel on Earth monitor the rocket ship Mars Rocket 1 (MR-1) as it approaches Earth orbit following the first crewed expedition to Mars.
 Personnel are surprised to see the ship on their monitors, for they believed that the vehicle had become lost or destroyed in space.
-Ground technicians are unable, though, to make contact with anyone on MR-1, so they guide the rocket by remote control to a safe Earth landing.
-Only two survivors of the original four-person crew are found in the ship: Dr. Iris Ryan (Naura Hayden) and Col. Tom O'Bannion (Gerald Mohr), whose entire right arm is covered with a strange green alien growth.
+Ground technicians are unable, though, to make contact with anyone on MR-1, so they guide the rocket by remote control to a safe Nevada landing.
+Only two survivors of the original four-person crew are found in the ship: Dr. Iris Ryan and Col. Tom O'Bannion, whose entire right arm is covered with a strange green alien growth.
 The MR-1's mission to Mars is then recounted by Dr. Ryan as she also helps to find a cure for Col. O'Bannion's badly infected arm.
-In her debriefing, she reports in detail the crew's experiences while traveling to the Red Planet and exploring its surface.
+In her debriefing, she reports in detail the crew's experiences while traveling to the red planet and exploring its surface.
 She describes their expedition in retrospect, as if it were currently happening.

 After MR-1 reaches Mars and its crew explores the planet's surface, Dr. Ryan is attacked by a carnivorous plant, which Chief Warrant Officer Jacobs kills with his freeze-ray, which he calls "Cleo".
-The crew then encounters an immense bat-rat-spider-crab creature, at first mistaking its legs for trees.
-That creature is also blinded and repelled by Jacobs who, again, uses his ray gun.
+The crew then encounters an immense creature resembling a rat/bat/spider/crab hybrid, at first mistaking its legs for trees.
+That creature is also blinded and repelled by Jacobs, who again uses his ray gun.
 When the crew returns to their ship, they realize that their radio signals are being blocked and the MR-1 is unable to leave Mars due to a mysterious force field.